Bonfires and smoke pollution

 During the COVID -19 crisis we are asking residents to be sensitive to those living nearby and avoid having bonfires wherever possible.
-You can stockpile green waste, or use it to start composting to rot down material for use as a soil improver, or sign up for a garden green waste collection from Wiltshire Council or take it to the house hold recycling centre.
+You can stockpile green waste, Reducing your waste and composting to rot down material for use as a soil improver, sign up for a garden Garden waste collections from Wiltshire Council or take it to the house hold recycling centre.

 Never burn garden waste that is still green or recently cut, and never burn any other household waste.

 Allotment committees and users, as well as householders have a particularly important role in ensuring responsible behaviour by their members.

 Wiltshire Council receive more than 150 complaints a year about smoke from garden bonfires, domestic flues and chimneys and about smoke emanating from commercial premises.

 Bonfires can cause a nuisance to other people:

 - by making asthma, bronchitis or other respiratory conditions worse

 - by affecting visibility for drivers on nearby roads

 - because fire can spread to nearby fences or buildings

 There are no byelaws restricting bonfires in Wiltshire's Area and there are no specific times of day restricting bonfires.